s3664099/AdventureGame/README.md

 **28 January 2024**
 Basically working on the functionality where if a player looks at an item, if it is hiding an item or exit, it will reveal it.
 I do not believe it necessarily needs to be a carriable item either.

+**29 January 2024**
+Finished the function where you can look at an object an reveal either and item or an object.
+I call it a cover.
+Of course the commands are simplistic, and I will consider a more complex parser later, including more than just a noun/verb (though that can be tricky if we want to make nonsensical comments nonsensical)